LezWatch/lwtv-plugin/readme.md

     - Re-run calculations for specific post content (actors & shows): `wp lwtv calc [actor|show|character] ID`
     - Compare data to WikiData: `wp lwtv wiki [actor] ID`
     - Find miss matched data: ex. `wp lwtv find queerchars`

-### Gutenberg

-Stored in `/gutenberg/`

-Blocks for Gutenberg.
-The file `_main.php` acts as an autoloader.
-If you're updating the CSS, you will need to rebuild the Gutenblocks.
-Read `/gutenberg/README.md` for more information.

-The source code is in `/src/` broken up by folder, with one special file

-* `serverside-render.php` - Server-side Renders: Run PHP code in JS blocks
-* `/author-box/` - Author Boxes: Display author information
-* `/cpt-meta/` - Custom Post Type Meta Data: _currently disabled_
-* `/glossary/` - Glossary: Show a visual glossary of taxonomies with icons
-* `/grade/` - Grade: Give something a grade and an explanation
-* `/screener/` - Screeners: For reviews of shows that haven't aired yet
-* `/statistics/` - Statistics: _currently disabled_
-* `/tvshow-calendar/` - TV Show Calendar: Lists all the shows on air

 ### Node Scripts